Point2SSM: Learning Morphological Variations of Anatomies from Point Cloud: Related Work

 \subsection{Learning 3D Point Cloud Dense Correspondence}

-Defining dense correspondence between 3D shapes is a fundamental task in computer vision and geometric processing with various applications, including robot grasping, non-rigid human body alignment, articulated motion transfer, face swapping, object manipulation, and attribute mapping \cite{biasotti2016recent,sahilliouglu2020recent}.
-While point cloud learning for anatomical SSM is largely unexplored, point networks have been developed for establishing shape correspondence.
-This task has been approached in a supervised manner through point cloud registration \cite{choy2019fully, chen2019edgenet, gojcic2019perfect, huang2017learning}, via unified embeddings of multiple shape representations \cite{Muralikrishnan_2019_CVPR}, and via part labels \cite{bhatnagar2020combining}.
-Recently, unsupervised methods have been developed which formulate shape correspondence from either a \textit{pairwise} or class-level, \textit{global} standpoint.

-The pairwise approaches seek to find a point-to-point mapping from a source shape to a target shape.
-Many mesh-based methods have been established for this task using functional maps \cite{ovsjanikov2012functional, donati2020deep, ginzburg2020cyclic, eisenberger2020deep}, which require connectivity.
-The idea of functional maps has been extended to point clouds, using spectral matching to define correspondence \cite{marin2020correspondence}.
-Other approaches extract correspondence by learned deformations to a predefined template \cite{deprelle2019learning, cosmo2016matching}.
-Recent methods utilize deep networks to learn a matching permutation between a source and target point cloud \cite{zeng2021corrnet3d, lang2021dpc}. \citet{zeng2021corrnet3d} utilize an encoder-decoder architecture to regress the shape coordinates for permuted reconstruction, while \citet{lang2021dpc} opt to drop the decoder and use the original point cloud in reconstruction, achieving better performance by leveraging similarity in the learned feature space.
+While point cloud learning for anatomical SSM is largely unexplored, point networks have been developed to establish shape correspondence.
+This task has been approached in a supervised manner through point cloud registration \citep{choy2019fully, chen2019edgenet, gojcic2019perfect, huang2017learning}, via unified embeddings of multiple shape representations \citep{Muralikrishnan_2019_CVPR}, and via part labels \citep{bhatnagar2020combining}.
+Recently, unsupervised methods have been developed that formulate shape correspondence from either a \textit{pairwise} or class-level, \textit{global} standpoint.
+Pairwise approaches seek to find a point-to-point mapping from a source shape to a target shape.
+Mesh-based methods have been established for this task using functional maps \citep{ovsjanikov2012functional, donati2020deep, ginzburg2020cyclic, eisenberger2020deep}, which require connectivity.
+Functional maps have been extended to point clouds, using spectral matching to define correspondence \citep{marin2020correspondence}.
+Other approaches extract correspondence by learned deformations to a predefined template \citep{deprelle2019learning, cosmo2016matching}.
+Recent approaches utilize deep networks to learn a matching permutation between a source and target point cloud. \citet{zeng2021corrnet3d} utilize an encoder-decoder architecture to regress the shape coordinates for permuted reconstruction, whereas \citet{lang2021dpc} opt to drop the decoder and use the original point cloud in reconstruction, achieving better performance by leveraging similarity in the learned feature space.